AbdullahSheriff/GeneralRelativity/README.md

 - 👋 Hi, I’m @AbdullahSheriff
 - 👀 I’m interested in Physics and Astronomy
-- 📫 How to reach me abdullah.sheriff@mail.utoronto.ca
+- 📫 How to reach me: abdullah.sheriff@mail.utoronto.ca

 <!---
 AbdullahSheriff/AbdullahSheriff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.